Home / publications / commentaries /

 Earnings of new entrants to the employee workforce

-For non-EU workers, the increase in the number of people coming to the UK could, in theory, result in either higher or lower earnings among new entrants.
+For non-EU workers, the sharp increase in the number of people coming to the UK after Brexit could, in theory, result in either higher or lower earnings among new entrants.
 The non-EU origin group includes larger numbers of skilled workers than in the past.
-However, the Skilled Worker salary threshold was significantly lower between 2021 and 2023 than before Brexit, particularly for care workers after they were added to the route in February 2022.
+However, the Skilled Worker salary threshold was significantly lower between 2021 and 2023 than before Brexit, particularly for care workers, who were added to the route in February 2022.
 In addition, many people arrived on other visas with no earnings criteria (such as Ukrainians or international students working part-time during their studies); and dependants of those on work and study visas can work in any job.
 There was a large increase in the number of asylum seekers granted refugee status in the UK, particularly in 2023.
 Finally, the Graduate Visa allows international students to work in any job for two years after completing their studies.
 The expansion of the non-EU origin workforce has occurred across a number of sectors, including some where work visas are unlikely to be the main factor.

-If we look at migrants at the end of the first full year of employment (i.e., after removing those who spend only a short time in the UK employee workforce), relative earnings improve for each successive non-EU cohort from 2015 to 2021.
-For the most recent, very large cohorts, we see surprising stability: after one full year in the UK labour market, each cohort from 2021 to 2023 was earning between 93% and 95% of the UK average, almost the same as for the much smaller 2019 cohort, which arrived under a completely different system.
-Meanwhile, while EU-origin migrants have improved their relative position slightly, it again does not appear to be hugely different from that prevailing in the pre-2019 period, despite the fact that the immigration rules for EU workers became much more selective.
+If we look at migrants at the end of the first full year of employment (i.e., after removing those who spend only a short time in the UK employee workforce), relative median earnings improve for each successive non-EU cohort from 2015 to 2021.
+For the most recent, very large cohorts, we see surprising stability: after one full year in the UK labour market, each cohort from 2021 to 2023 was earning around 95% of the UK average, broadly similar to the pre-Brexit cohorts.
+However, there was a significant fall for those who arrived in 2024, to 90%.
+Relative earnings in the second full year of employment follow a similar pattern, but with median earnings for the 2021 to 2023 cohorts higher than those of the overall workforce.

 Figure 4